amrit-eu/amrit-repos/java-demo/README.md

 [Spotless](https://github.com/diffplug/spotless/) is a general-purpose formatting plugin used by 15,000 projects on GitHub (Jan 2023).
 It is completely à la carte, but also includes powerful "batteries-included" if you opt-in.

-Command to build check / apply coding standard with Spotless :
+Command to build check / apply coding standard with Spotless (will requiert Java jdk installed) :

 ```bash
 ./mvnw spotless:check